 How to Take a Cheap Galapagos Cruise

-4 steps that will help you get the best price on your Galapagos cruise.
-Plus a couple bonus tips!
+These four simple tips will help you get the best price on your Galapagos cruise.

-Wanting to take an 5-day cruise but only booked roundtrip tickets that will put you on the islands for 5 days and it’s high season?
-Well that’s was your first mistake.
+Wanting to take a 5-day cruise but only booked roundtrip tickets that will put you on the islands for 5 days and it’s the high season?
+Well, that’s was your first mistake.
 You need wiggle room if you want to get a cheap Galapagos Cruise.
 If you turn up at a booking agent with rigid timeframes these guys will sniff it out.

 We went into the agent we purchased from and asked which cruises were leaving in the near future and what their lengths and stops were.